Jonathan Toews: Amateur

-Professional
+Chicago Blackhawks (2007–2023)

-Chicago Blackhawks
+Early seasons (2007–2009)

 In 2007–08, he opted out of his final two years of college hockey eligibility to debut with the Blackhawks after signing a three-year, entry-level contract on May 16, 2007.
 He scored his first career NHL goal on his first shot in his first game on October 10, 2007, against the San Jose Sharks.
 He then recorded the second-longest point-scoring streak to start an NHL career, registering a point in each of his first ten games (five goals and five assists).
 On January 1, 2008, Toews sprained his knee in a game against the Los Angeles Kings.
 Despite missing 16 games from the injury, Toews led all rookies in goal-scoring and finished third in points.
 Toews finished second in team scoring behind fellow rookie Patrick Kane.
 Toews and Kane battled all season for the lead in team and rookie scoring before Toews went down to injury.
 The two were both nominated for the Calder Memorial Trophy as NHL rookie of the year along with Washington Capitals forward Nicklas Bäckström; Toews finished as a runner-up to winner Kane.

 Following his successful rookie campaign, Toews was named team captain of the Blackhawks on July 18, 2008.
 At 20 years and 79 days, he became the third-youngest team captain in NHL history, behind Sidney Crosby and Vincent Lecavalier.
 This feat was later surpassed by Gabriel Landeskog and Connor McDavid.
 Toews had previously been named an alternate captain in December 2007, during the 2007–08 season.
 In the subsequent season, he was voted as a starter, along with teammates Patrick Kane and Brian Campbell, for the 2009 NHL All-Star Game in Montreal, Quebec.
-He netted his first career hat-trick in the NHL on February 27, 2009, in a 5–4 overtime loss to Pittsburgh.
-Toews finished the 2008–09 season with 69 points in 82 games, helping the Blackhawks to their first Stanley Cup playoff appearance since 2002.
-He then added 13 points in 17 playoff games as the Blackhawks advanced to the Western Conference Finals, where they were eliminated by the Detroit Red Wings in five games.
+He netted his first career hat-trick in the NHL on February 27, 2009, in a 5–4 overtime loss to the Pittsburgh Penguins.
+Toews finished the 2008–09 season with 69 points (34 goals, 35 assists) in all 82 games, helping the Blackhawks to their first Stanley Cup playoff appearance since 2002.
+He then added 13 points in 17 playoff games as the Blackhawks advanced to the Western Conference finals, where they were eliminated by the defending Stanley Cup champion Detroit Red Wings in five games.